 I hold a board certification from the American Board of Orthopaedic Surgery in Orthopaedic Surgery as well as a subspecialty certification in Orthopaedic Sports Medicine.

 Currently I serve as the Communications Council Chair for the American Orthopaedic Society for Sports Medicine Board of Directors.
 I also serve as Chairman of the Publications committee for the American Orthopaedic Society for Sports Medicine (AOSSM).
-I serve on the Outreach committee for the STOP Sports Injuries campaign and the Medical Aspects of Sports committee for the South Carolina Medical Association.
-I have previously served as the Chairman of the Public Relations committee for AOSSM.
+I serve on the Medical Aspects of Sports committee for the South Carolina Medical Association.
+I have previously served as the Chairman of the Public Relations committee for AOSSM, the Outreach committee for the STOP Sports Injuries campaign, and the Sports Medicine Evaluation committee for the American Academy of Orthopaedic Surgeons.

 Education of healthcare professionals who treat athletes is extremely important to me.
 Therefore, I am actively involved with sports medicine journals and health publications.
 I am a member of the editorial board of the Orthopaedic Journal of Sports Medicine: An Open Access Journal for Orthopaedic Sports Medicine, Arthroscopy and Knee Arthroplasty and Outpatient Surgery Magazine.
 I am a principal reviewer for the American Journal of Sports Medicine and a reviewer for Sports Health: A Multidisciplinary Approach.